fireflycons/local-os/docs/index.md

 subcategory: ""
 description: |-
-  The local-os provider provides information in the form of data sources about the operating system and enviromnent of the machine on which you are running terraform.
+  The local-os provider provides information in the form of data sources about the operating system and environment of the machine on which you are running terraform.
   In certain situations it can be useful to know if your configuration is running on Windows or not, especically for storing locally created artifacts such as key pairs in the appropriate directories.